A near-deadly desert attack, headed for trial next spring, throws light on the incredibly brutal underworld of racist skinheads

 In October 2002, soon after Crow began her junior year of high school, four racist skinheads stomped a young white man to death outside a pool hall.
 As news of the murder coursed through the Phoenix media, the brash and brutal leaders of this new crop of Phoenix skins, rather than shying away from scrutiny, courted publicity by granting television and newspaper interviews as they continued to organize skinhead events and actively recruit young people into the movement.

-Crow became a skinhead in early March 2003, after she wandered into a Phoenix pool hall and wandered out holding a flier advertising an upcoming "Aryan Barbecue" in a mostly minority neighborhood.
+Crow became a skinhead in early March 2003, after she wandered into a Phoenix pool hall and wandered out holding a flyer advertising an upcoming "Aryan Barbecue" in a mostly minority neighborhood.

 With long dark hair, and at a shapely 5 feet 10 inches, Crow looked quite a bit older than 16.
 One of the Aryan barbecue's principal organizers, former Phoenix skinhead leader Sean Gaines, describes Crow back then as sweet, needy and hopelessly unaware of what she was getting herself into.